 Series Operations & Treasurer: Roxy Feagan: email@example.com

-Feel free to contact anyone of us if you'd like to get involved.
-We can always use extra volunteers for roles like: timers, course marshals, registration, setup, tear down, etc. In return you can get free food, swag and sometimes free entry.
+Feel free to contact us if you'd like to get involved.
+We can always use extra volunteers for roles like: timers, course marshals, registration, setup, tear down, etc. In return you can get free food, swag and sometimes free entry to a race.

 Psycowpath pays it forward in many ways.
 In order to sustain our sport and the trails we love, we partner with other cycling-specific groups to offer volunteering, financial support and exposure.

 The Nebraska Lottery Psycowpath Series donates $2 from every racer entry fee to Trails Have Our Respect.
 THOR is Nebraska’s only trail advocacy and maintenance organization, responsible for building and caring for the trail systems on which we race.
 Note to high school students: get your community service credits by helping out on trail days!
 Join Now!